 BLAH BLAH BLAH

 In 2007 the BBB Parties is where it all began.
-In the 10 years since we hosted Caribou, Ben UFO, Fake Blood, Major Lazer, Daniel Avery, Joy Orbison, Bicep, Disclosure, and Chromeo, among many others.
+In the years since we’ve hosted Caribou, Ben UFO, Fake Blood, Major Lazer, Daniel Avery, Joy Orbison, Bicep, Disclosure, Annie Mac and Chromeo, among many others.

 Blah Blah Blah DJs

 Long before BBB was even a glint in the eye, its four creators were all, and still are, DJs.
-BBB DJs have supported everything from Joy Orbison to Major Lazer from the UK to Europe.
-To book hit [link]
+BBB DJs have supported everything from Joy Orbison to Major Lazer across the UK to Europe.
+To book hit [Email]

 The success of BBB has been built upon their enthusiasm and passion for quality electronic music and their determination and ability to deliver truly memorable nights regardless of whether the music is considered scenester-ish, hyped, underground, cool, or not cool.